iblnkn/macroRL/README.md

-# macroRL# Project Title: LSTM-Based Macroeconomic Forecasting with PyTorch
+# macroRL: LSTM-Based Macroeconomic Forecasting with PyTorch

 This repository contains a toy project for forecasting macroeconomic variables (e.g., CPI-based inflation) using an LSTM in PyTorch.
 It includes TensorBoard logging for visualization, and fetches data from [FRED](https://fred.stlouisfed.org/) via `pandas_datareader`.